Xilinx/Xilinx_Kria_KV260_Workshop/Part 1: Setup Board.md

 <img src="/images/placeholder-1-e1533569576673.png" width=100 height =100>

-For a linux environment, you can write to the SD card directly through the terminal:
+For a linux environment, you can write to the SD card directly through the terminal.

+First, identify the correct device to write to with the following command:

 `$ dmesg | grep sd|tail`

-The above command will identify what device to write it to.
-Then you can use the following commands to write image to the SD card:
+Then you can use the following commands to write image to the SD card where sd<?> represents the sd card to write to:
 ```
 $gunzip petalinux-sdimage.wic.gz
 dd if=petalinux-sdimage.wic of=/dev/sd<?>conv-fsync